Raincoast Books

 "

-Bethany C. Morrow is a national bestselling author.
-Her young adult novels include A Song Below Water, A Chorus Rises, and the Little Women remix, So Many Beginnings, and she is editor/contributor to the young adult anthology Take The Mic, which won the 2020 ILA Social Justice in Literature award.
-Her adult novels include Mem, and the social horror, Cherish Farrah .
-Her work has been featured in The LA Times, Forbes, Bustle, Buzzfeed, and more.
-She is included on USA TODAY's list of 100 Black novelists and fiction writers you should read.
+Bethany C. Morrow is a national bestselling author and writes adult and young adult novels.
+Her young adult work includes JLG Gold Standard Selections A Song Below Water (a Locus, Ignyte, and Audie Award finalist) and So Many Beginnings.
+She is editor/contributor to the young adult anthology Take The Mic, which won the 2020 ILA Social Justice in Literature Award.
+Her adult novels include Mem, an Indies Introduce and Indie Next pick, and Cherish Farrah, a social horror, was the April 2022 Belletrist x Book Club pick.
+She was the 2021 Mansfield Lecturer at Roosevelt University, and her work has been featured in The Los Angeles Times, Forbes, Bustle, Buzzfeed, and more.
+Morrow is included on USA Today 's list of 100 Black Novelists and Fiction Writers You Should Read.